What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?

 |District of Columbia||$74,210|

-Tools & Technologies Used by Insurance Adjusters, Examiners, and Investigators
+What Tools & Technology do Insurance Adjusters, Examiners, and Investigators Use?

 - Microsoft Excel